bhushan-mohanraj/fsw/README.md

 - Rename `_CRUDBaseMixin` to `_BaseCRUDMixin` in `fsw.models.mixins.crud`.
 - Rename `ModelMixin.from_model` to `ModelMixin.model_form` in `fsw.forms.mixins.model`.
 - Change `exclude_names` parameter default argument to `None` in `ModelMixin.from_model`.
+- Automatically adding a submit field in `ModelMixin.from_model` is problematic.
+If a user wants to add extra fields to the model form, these fields are after the submit field.
+Maybe, add a `ModelMixin.add_submit_field` classmethod instead.